 Important Notes

-A divorce order legally ends the marriage but does not settle other issues such as:
+A divorce order legally ends the marriage, but does not settle other issues such as:

 Property and asset division